 If you have heavy or bulky cargo to transport, a couple of kids to shuttle around town, or a big family to shop for, a cargo e-bike will make these jobs easier and save the headache of finding parking or sitting in traffic.

-Related: Best Electric Cargo Bikes in 2023
+Related: Best Electric Cargo Bikes

 These bikes share the following characteristics: